davidcallanan/os-series/README.md

 Alternatively, you should be able to load the operating system on a USB drive and boot into it when you turn on your computer.
 (I haven't actually tested this yet.)

+## A few notes for keyboard interaction

+Shift and Capslock support is still in development.
+You can only type one key per second.
+Sometimes if you do not see the output you must restart the OS. **DO NOT PRESS ' OR " THESE KEYS ARE NOT SUPPORTED BY THE WAY THE CODE IS WRITTEN YOU WILL NEED TO RESTART**

 ## Cleanup

 Remove the build-evironment image: